JustaKris/JustaKris/README.md

 I'm Krystiyan — a curious and driven <b>Data Scientist | AI Software Engineer</b> who enjoys building smart tools, untangling messy data, and automating the boring bits.
 I love figuring out the “why” behind anything and everything, whether it’s uncovering patterns in a massive dataset or improving the way a project works.

-Professionally, I work on turning complex legacy projects into clean Python pipelines, deploying lightweight tools to clod platforms (AWS and Azure), and crafting solutions that are practical, robust, and easy to maintain.
-I’ve also worked with LLMs in production (even if just a little) and enjoy experimenting with their potential for streamlining workflows.
+Professionally, I specialize in engineering end-to-end AI/ML solutions, from modernizing legacy systems into efficient Python pipelines to deploying robust, containerized applications on cloud platforms (AWS and Azure).
+My focus is on creating practical, scalable, and maintainable software.
+I have also gained hands-on experience (though limited) with LLMs in production environments, exploring their potential for streamlining workflows and enhancing user experiences.

 ---

 ## 💡 About Me

-- ⚙️ Currently: Working on a variety of company projects, modernizing and automating legacy systems into efficient, cloud-integrated solutions.
-I’m leveraging cutting-edge technologies to create new projects powered by the latest models and LLMs (Large Language Models).
+- ⚙️ Currently: My recent work primarily involves modernizing and automating legacy systems into efficient, cloud-integrated solutions, leveraging cutting-edge AI/ML models and LLMs to build new, impactful projects.
+While most of my contributions are on private company GitLab repositories, this work includes:
+    - Architecting and optimizing scalable ETL pipelines for downstream AI/ML applications
+    - Implementing CI/CD pipelines and containerized deployments on AWS
+    - Prototyping and deploying robust ML models for various applications, including profitability forecasting
+    - Developing internal tools using LLMs for tasks like database exploration and workflow automation
-- 🧠 Constantly Learning: I’m passionate about expanding my knowledge in Cloud Technologies, Machine Learning, and the evolving field of LLMs.
+- 🧠 Constantly Learning: I’m passionate about expanding my knowledge in Cloud Technologies, Machine Learning, MLOps and the evolving field of Generative AI.
 - 🤖 Recent work includes:
     - Box office predictions and analysis for movies and TV shows, incorporating data collection via APIs and web scraping
     - Developing internal tools using LLMs for database exploration and automation